 - Replying to Adhaan: “The most superior prayer of a person is in his home, except the obligatory prayers.” – Bukhari

 Islam does not encourage asceticism.
-Islam is a religion for the society, therefore, it expects from its followers to develop a society where every individual work towards helping and taking care of each other and where the rule of goodness prevails.
-All the instructions that Islam bring are with the objective that people could change their life for better and continue living it in a better manner.
+Islam is a religion for the society, therefore, it expects from its followers to develop a society where every individual works towards helping and taking care of each other and where the rule of goodness prevails.
+All the instructions that Islam bring are with the objective that people could change their life for the better and continue living them in a better manner.
 Allah says:

 قُلْ لَا أَسْأَلُكُمْ عَلَيْهِ أَجْرًا إِلَّا الْمَوَدَّةَ فِي الْقُرْبَى.